Dante's Inferno (video game): Animated film

 Film Roman, the Starz Entertainment unit behind Dead Space: Downfall, released an animated direct-to-DVD version of the story that was released simultaneously with the video game.
 The Dante's Inferno project had separate anime studios being tapped to create visuals of the nine levels of the Inferno.
 Starz Entertainment is looking to sell both animated films to international TV buyers at the MIP market.
 The animation studios that participated in the making of Dante's Inferno: An Animated Epic, in order, are Film Roman, Manglobe, Dong Woo, JM Animation, and Production I.G.
 The released movie shows a difference in storyline and has been divided into four different styles.

 Comics

 WildStorm published a six-part comic book series based on the video game from December 2009 (two month before the video game release) through May 2010.
 The series was written by Christos Gage with art by Diego Latorre.

 Canceled live action film

-In 2013 it was reported that Universal Studios is developing a live action film based on the video game with director Fede Álvarez to direct and produced by Eric Newman and Marc Abraham with EA Entertainment vice president Patrick O'Brien.
-However, this has since been cancelled as of 2025.
+In 2013 it was reported that Universal Studios was developing a live action film based on the video game with director Fede Álvarez to direct and produced by Eric Newman and Marc Abraham with EA Entertainment vice president Patrick O'Brien.